Short Term Rental Rules around Lake Tahoe

 STR's are still allowed in Incline Village Nevada (East Shore - Washoe County).
 Although if you're looking at a condo, most HOA's have restrictions on short term rentals.

-STR's are allowed in Truckee CA (Nevada County), however they have 365-Day Waiting Period after a home sale before the new owner may register for a STR permit and a cap of 1,255 permits.
+STR's are allowed in Truckee CA (Nevada County), however they have 365-Day Waiting Period after a home sale before the new owner may register for a STR permit and a cap of 1,255 permits, which has already been reached.

 Please feel free to contact us if you have any questions about Lake Tahoe Real Estate or local regulations.
 We would love to have the opportunity of guiding you through the process of purchasing your Lake Tahoe Home.